-- It gets called by createMachine() if NULL is specified for the settingsFile argument there, which means that API should use a recommended default file name. - It can be called manually by a client software before creating a machine, e.g. if that client wants to pre-create the machine directory to create virtual hard disks in that directory together with the new machine settings file.
+- It gets called by createMachine() if null or empty string (which is recommended) is specified for the settingsFile argument there, which means that API should use a recommended default file name. - It can be called manually by a client software before creating a machine, e.g. if that client wants to pre-create the machine directory to create virtual hard disks in that directory together with the new machine settings file.
 In that case, the file name should be stripped from the full settings file path returned by this function to obtain the machine directory.